6 On-Page SEO Tips & Practices

 In your post content:

-Some say that you need to fit your keyword phrase into the first 50 words.
+Some say that you need to fit your SEO keyword phrase into the first 50 words.
 Others say within the first 100 words.
 While others simply say within the first paragraph.
 The jury is still out on the “correct” parameters; however, it is clear that including your keyword phrase at the beginning of your post is great for SEO.

-4. Use section headers throughout your post
+4. Use section headings throughout your blog post or page

 Section headers (like point 4 above) make a post more scannable for your readers and are good for SEO.
 Be sure to mark up your headers with <h></h> tags.